limestone in Egypt (Minya and Zafrana)

 Composition of Limestone

-Limestone is a sedimentary rock that is primarily composed of calcium carbonate (CaCO3).
+it is a sedimentary rock that is primarily composed of calcium carbonate (CaCO3).
 In addition to calcium carbonate, limestone may also contain other minerals and organic materials, depending on the specific type of limestone and its formation process.
 Some of the common minerals and materials that may be present in limestone include:

-Many types of limestone contain fossilized remains of ancient marine organisms like shells, coral, and other skeletal fragments.
+Many types of lime stone contain fossilized remains of ancient marine organisms like shells, coral, and other skeletal fragments.

 2. Clay Minerals